 - Being Ethical – using College resources appropriately, being aware of the facts (e.g., reading the materials on a particular matter).

 - Being cognizant of and declaring Conflicts of Interest (e.g. financial, adjudicative, and organizational).

 - Ensuring Confidentiality is maintained.
 This applies to all information obtained in the course of OCP duties, unless an exception applies.
 Discretion is critical especially in the area of complaints as, in some cases, allegations are unsubstantiated.
 Maintaining confidentiality prevents tainting of processes and facilitates the exploration of all options to avoid misinterpretation.

 The table below provides a brief description of the duties of the Committees, the minimum number of NCCM positions required to be filled and the approximate number of days required for meetings.

 Staff will solicit the availability of members well in advance of booking meetings, and will confirm meeting times with participants.
 For most meetings, material will be made available online and prior to the meeting to allow time for review.

-If you are interested in being considered for appointment to a committee, complete the application form and send by July 31, 2018, to Ms. Ushma Rajdev, Council and Executive Liaison in the Registrar’s office at firstname.lastname@example.org.
-You will be contacted after Council’s September meeting has taken place if you have been appointed to serve on a committee.
+If you are interested in being considered for appointment to a committee, complete the application form and send by July 31, 2019 to Sarah MacDougall, Council and Committee Liaison in the Registrar’s office at firstname.lastname@example.org.
+You will be advised after Council’s September meeting if you have been appointed to serve on a committee.